Medical Device Integration

 These U.S. laws, rules and regulations, which extend to all of Masimo’s activities outside the U.S., include:

 Antitrust laws are designed to protect the competitive process.
-These laws are based on the premise that the public interest is best served by vigorous competition and will suffer from illegal agreements or collusion among competitors.
+These laws are based on the premise that the public interest is best served by vigorous competition and will suffer from agreements or collusion among competitors.
 Antitrust laws generally prohibit:

 Certain kinds of information, such as pricing, production and inventory, should not be exchanged with competitors, regardless of how innocent or casual the exchange may be and regardless of the setting, whether business or social.